destination

 • Accommodation: Comfortable twin-share rooms throughout; Single rooms available for an additional cost.

-• Meals: Most (over 98%) meals are included during the Sri Lanka itinerary; Breakfasts and a day trip lunch are included in the Maldives.
+• Meals: Most (over 98%) meals are included during the Sri Lanka itinerary;

 • Guiding: Experienced English-speaking national guide in Sri Lanka.